-In exchange, Honors will compensate the Fellow’s home department at the adjunct replacement
+In exchange, Honors will compensate the Fellow and their home department in these ways:

 Questions should be directed to Associate Dean Damien Clement (Damien.Clement@mail.wvu.edu).

 To apply, applicants will submit the following materials in a single PDF file:

 - A cover letter that outlines:

-- the faculty member’s qualification to teach the course, and
+- Faculty member’s qualification to teach the course, and

-- an assessment of the niche for such a course, specifically for how the course is NOT currently covered in course offerings of the fellow’s home department or any other relevant department on campus.
+- Assessment of the niche for such a course, specifically for how the course is NOT currently covered in course offerings of the fellow’s home department or any other relevant department on campus.

 - A detailed description of the proposed course that includes:

-- A basic outline of the material covered, including key texts;
+- Outline of the material covered, including key texts;

-- A brief description of innovative methods, materials, or activities that the course will employ;
+- Brief description of innovative methods, materials, or activities that the course will employ;

 - Identification of any specific community service or leadership components to the course;

-- A tentative description of how the course will assess section specific learning objectives.
+- Tentative description of how the course will assess section specific learning objectives.

 - The applicant’s CV